kotcrab/ocr-reader/README.md

 - PDFs are not supported, but you can convert PDFs to images using other tools (e.g. ImageMagick, pdfimages).

 **Warning**: images with EXIF rotation in metadata won't be handled correctly.
+This is mainly a concern when using photos.
 Make sure all EXIF rotation data is removed and images are rotated correctly before continuing.
 [XnView MP](https://www.xnview.com/en/) works well for removing EXIF and fixing rotation.